pvnieo/FMNet-pytorch/README.md

   -bs BATCH_SIZE, --batch-size BATCH_SIZE
                         size of the batches
-  --n-epochs N_EPOCHS   number of epochs of training -nv N_VERTICES, --n-vertices N_VERTICES
+  --n-epochs N_EPOCHS   number of epochs of training --dim-basis DIM_BASIS
+                        number of eigenvectors used for representation.
+  -nv N_VERTICES, --n-vertices N_VERTICES
                         Number of vertices used per shape -nb NUM_BLOCKS, --num-blocks NUM_BLOCKS